-A tourist’s nightmare in the number of people attempting to get a shot at this one lone statue, this is nevertheless THE monument to visit when you are in Copenhagen.
+A tourist’s nightmare in the number of people attempting to get a shot at this one lone statue, this is nevertheless Little Mermaid in Copenhagen.
 So hey, yeah, we got to do the touristy thing and jostle with the rest of the crowd.

 Constructed in 1606 as the summer residence of King Christian IV, this fairy tale looking castle (which reminds me of Cinderella castle in Disneyland) is now a museum and holds the crown jewels, coronation chairs, family portraits and other precious articles of the royal family.

 Rundetårn (Round Tower)

 Commissioned to be built by King Christian IV who was interested in astronomy, this building was meant to be an astronomical observatory.
 It’s special point lies in that instead of stairs, the top of the tower which is the observatory is reached by a spiral corridor, notably built this way to accommodate King Christian IV’s request to ascend the tower on horse carriage.

 Grand Canal Cruise